 - The samples of input (when represented by their features) are represented as points in the feature space - If a single feature is used, then work on a one- dimensional feature space.

 Point representing samples

-- If number of features is 2, then we get points in 2Dspace as shown in the next slide. - We can also have an n-dimensional feature space
+- If number of features is 2, then we get points in 2D space as shown in next page. - We can also have an n-dimensional feature space